nickgismokato/NickgismokatoWebsite/README.md

 ___

-**A simple website to contain most of my web services and applications**
+**A simple website to contain most of my web services and applications.**

 ---